 - Will you be able to freely transfer your ownership to a third party?

 - What happens if you disagree on an issue?
 If two founders each own 50%/50% or any decision requires unanimous vote, there may be deadlocks.
 What will you do about that?

 Issues around dividing up shares of founder equity are always interesting conversations.
 Splitting founder and partner equity is more art than science.
 There is no easy way to answer the question about how much equity each cofounder should receive.
 There are tools out there, such as foundrs.com, that help guide these discussions.
 That’s all they are – guides.
 Diving up startup equity is always negotiable.
-I am happy to give insight into the process, although I am careful not to make direct recommendations if I am representing the company as this is an issue that each founder/partner needs to resolve for themselves.
+We are happy to give insight into the process, although we are careful not to make direct recommendations if we are representing the company as this is an issue that each founder/partner needs to resolve for themselves.
 There is no right way to divide or distribute startup equity.
-I will say that venture capitalists are generally drawn to startups with multiple founders with fairly even equity splits.
+We will say that venture capitalists are generally drawn to startups with multiple founders with fairly even equity splits.
 Solo founders or situations where one founder has the lion’s share of the equity are viewed as risky situations for a number of reasons.

 Spending time upfront talking through and documenting your partnership agreement does a few things:

 - It ensures less potential for argument later on since arguments are more likely to arise over things you haven’t yet discussed than things you have

 - You may learn that you and your partner have very different views on the way something should be done, in which case you may decide not to work together at all or you may come up with a compromise or work-around.
 Either way, having this information is critical